 I have served as the history/social science department chair and co-technology coordinator.
 I also design and facilitate technology professional development in the areas of online/blended learning, differentiation, and technology integration not only for my department and school site but also for my district.

 I have several publications in the areas of wikis and historical analysis skills.
 And because I have a love for learning, I decided that it was high time to take the next step in my educational journey–earning a doctorate.
-I am happy to note that in July 2019 I successfully defended my dissertation at Johns Hopkins University School of Education where my research focus was on technology integration in K16 education.
+In July 2019 I successfully defended my dissertation at Johns Hopkins University School of Education where my research focused on technology integration in K16 education.
+My dissertation title: Supporting Teacher Technology Implementation Practices Through Peer-to-Peer Coaching:A Mixed Methods Study.
 It was a crazy three years, but well-worth the effort.